Planned GivingPlanned Giving Menu

 4: Minimizing Your Tax Liabilities

-Transfer taxes on non-charitable gifts during your lifetime and through your estate can be significant.
-Virtually everything you own or control may be subject to federal estate, gift and generation–skipping taxes, as well as state inheritance taxes all of which can substantially reduce what you pass on to your heirs.
+Virtually everything you own or control may be subject to estate, inheritance, gift and generation–skipping taxes, which can substantially reduce what you pass on to your heirs.

-Not everyone is subject to federal estate tax.
-If the value of your taxable estate is less than the federal estate tax exemption at the time of your death, it will not be taxed by the federal government.
+The new tax laws have moved the dial on federal estate tax.
+If the value of your taxable estate is less than the federal estate tax exemption at the time of your death, it will not be taxed by the federal government. ($11,200,000/individual, and rising beginning in 2018 through 2025).
 But for estates valued over that amount, creative estate planning can avoid or minimize tax liabilities.
-Keep in mind that many states still have an estate or inheritance tax that will start to tax your estate or distributions to non-charitable heirs.
+Keep in mind that many states still have an estate or inheritance tax on distributions to non-charitable heirs.

 Things You May Want to Consider